wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 If ``match`` label is declared multiple times within the rule, the following rules apply:

 -  The resulting value is their concatenation.
 -  The resulting value of an attribute corresponds to the one specified in the last label.
-If it is not specified, the default value will be used.
+If it is not specified, the default value is used.

 .. _regex_rules:

 regex
 ^^^^^

-Used as a requisite to trigger the rule.
+Used as a requisite to trigger a rule.
 It will search for a match in the log event.

 +--------------------+---------------------------------------------------------------+
 | **Default Value**  | n/a                                                           |